-VERIFICATION OF ENVIRONMENTAL SAFETY PHASE I ENVIRONMENTAL SITE ASSESSMENT PAGE | OF 2
+VERIFICATION OF ENVIRONMENTAL SAFETY PHASE I ENVIRONMENTAL SITE ASSESSMENT PAGE I OF 2

-(At a minimum, provide the address assigned by the United States Postal Services, including the address number, street name and city, or if the address has not yet been assigned, provide the street name, closest designated intersection and city.)

-As a representative of the firm that performed the Phase I Environmental Site Assessment (ESA), I certify that a Phase I ESA of the above reference Development site was conducted by the undersigned environmental firm as of .

-Such Phase I ESA meets the standards of ASTM Practice # E-1527-05.

-Check all that apply in Items 1, 2, and 3 below:

-- 1. If the Phase I ESA is over 12 months old from the Application Deadline for this Application, has the site's environmental condition changed since the date of the original Phase I ESA? - Yes □ No

-If "Yes", to demonstrate the condition of the site, the signatory must answer question (1) or (2) below:

-(1) an updated to the original Phase I ESA was prepared on

-(Date-mm/dd/vvvv)

-(Date of update must be less than 12 months old from the Application Deadline to receive points.)

-- Note: PHCD will consider a current Phase II ESA, if applicable, to be a substitute for the updated Phase I ESA or new Phase I ESA. - 2.
-If there are one or more existing buildings on the proposed site, the presence or absence of asbestos or asbestos containing materials and lead-based paint must be addressed either as a part of the Phase I ESA or as a separate report.
-The signatory must indicate which of the following (item a. or b.) applies: - a. the Phase I ESA referenced above addresses the presence or absence of asbestos or asbestos containing materials and lead-based paint; or - b. separate report(s) addressing the presence or absence of asbestos or containing materials and lead-based paint have been prepared and the undersigned has reviewed the separate report(s).
+Name of Development: Devel opment Location: street ninimum, provide the address assigned by the United States Postal Services, including the address number name and city, or if the address has not yet been assigned, provide the street name, closest designated ction and city.) certify representative of the firm that performed the Phase I Environmental Site Assessment (ESA), I that a Phase I ESA of the above reference Development site was conducted by the undersigned nmental firm as of nmental firm as of (Date of Phase I ESA - mm/dd/yyyy) Such Phase I ESA meets the standards of ASTM Practice # E-1527-05.
+Check all that apply in Items 1, 2, and 3 below: 1.
+If the Phase I ESA is over 12 months old from the Application Deadline for this Application, has the site's environmental condition changed since the date of the original Phase I ESA? ☐ Yes ☐ No If "Yes", to demonstrate the condition of the site, the signatory must answer question (1) or (2) below: (1) an updated to the original Phase I ESA was prepared on(Date-mm/dd/yyyy) (Date of update must be less than 12 months old from the Application Deadline to receive points.)
+(2) a new Phase I ESA was prepared on(Date-mm/dd/yyyy) Note: PHCD will consider a current Phase II ESA, if applicable, to be a substitute for the updated Phase I ESA or new Phase I ESA.
+2. If there are one or more existing buildings on the proposed site, the presence or absence of asbestos or asbestos containing materials and lead-based paint must be addressed either as a part of the Phase I ESA or as a separate report.
+The signatory must indicate which of the following (item a. or b.) applies: a. the Phase I ESA referenced above addresses the presence or absence of asbestos or asbestos containing materials and lead-based paint; or b. separate report(s) addressing the presence or absence of asbestos or containing materials and lead-based paint have been prepared and the undersigned has reviewed the separate report(s).
 Such separate report(s) may or may not be incorporated by reference in the Phase I ESA.